yomidevs/local-audio-yomichan/README.md

 1. This setup requires about **3-5 GB of free space**.

-1. This setup requires Anki to be open (or the server to be [run manually](#running-without-anki)) in order for Yomichan to fetch audio from it.
-Note that Yomichan can still fall back to its default sources if the local audio server is unavailable or does not have the requested word.
+1. This setup requires Anki to be open (or the server to be [run manually](#running-without-anki)) in order for Yomitan to fetch audio from it.
+Note that Yomitan can still fall back to its default sources if the local audio server is unavailable or does not have the requested word.

 </details>